The Fruit, Meat and Vegetable Market of Athens

 the Patsa a cure for hangovers, indigestion, bad blood or eating.

 Evripidou Street is one of the most interesting and diverse shopping streets in Athens.
-There are plant and seed stores, the excellent herb and spice store called Elixer, where you can
+There are plant and seed stores, the excellent herb and spice stores including the popular Elixer,

 Going up Evripdou Street away from Athinas Street will take you to Klathmanos Square where you can go up Stadiou street to Syntagma.